mesur-io/spice/README.md

 ## Description

-There is a need to more clearly document the issuer, holder, and verifier model across various work IETF, ISO, W3C, and other SDOs.
+There is a need to more clearly document verifiable credentials - that is credentials that utilize the issuer, holder, and verifier (three party) model across various work IETF, ISO, W3C, and other SDOs.

-This need particularly arises in use cases for credentials that do not involve human-in-the-loop interactions.
+This need particularly arises in use cases for credentials that do not involve human-in-the-loop interactions, and  especially in the use and construction of CBOR encoded verifiable credentials for use cases outside of authentication and authorization.

 Based on these use cases, there is a need to clearly define message formats and supporting mechanisms.